jrwinget/website/content/teaching/_index.md

 * PSYC304: Statistics
 * PSYC306: Research Methods

-I also have interests in teaching the following courses:
+I also have training in teaching online courses, and have interests in teaching the following:

 Social psychology, Attitudes, Group dynamics, Psychology and law, Industrial/Organizational psychology, Cognitive psychology